-From the Test menu, tap Results, and the Logger or Alarms/Errors Logger tab.
+From the Test menu, tap Results, and the Logger tab.

 Sort By

 Select the sorting order of the event logger entries:

 - ➤ ID/Time (default) displays the event logger entries in numeric ascending order based on the ID column of the event logger table. - Event displays the event Logger entries in alphanumeric ascending order based on the Event column of the event logger table.